+Each student will have an I.D. number and/or ID card that will only be used for buying school breakfast, lunch or extra milk or ala carte items.
 Students are permitted to pay for their meals in advance.
-Pre-payment can be made by sending cash or check made payable to the school cafeteria.
-Barberton City Schools also offers PaySchools Central Program.
-To access this convenient program, log onto www.payschoolscentral.com and select the "sign up" option from the menu.
+Prepayment can be made by sending cash or a check made payable to the school cafeteria.
+Money will only be deducted when the student uses the account.
+Barberton City Schools also offers Pay Schools Central Program (the same program for free/reduced meal applications).
+Using his program will reduce the chance of lost or stolen money for meals.
+To access this convenient program, log onto payschoolscentral.com and select the "Sign Up" option from the menu.
 The screen will guide you through the process to establish your account.
-We strongly encourage families to sign up for the auto Replenishment option which automatically adds an amount of money you set when the balance reaches a low amount.
+We strongly encourage families to sign up for the auto replenishment option which automatically adds an amount of money you set when the balance reaches a low amount.
 This will ensure your child(ren) will always have funds to purchase their meals.
+Money will only deducted when the student makes a purchase.
+For students not wishing to have the convenience of having money on their account, the computer will act like a cash register and accept cash through the line.

-IT IS NOT A POLICY OF THE BARBERTON CITY SCHOOLS TO LOAN MONEY FOR LUNCHES.
+IT IS NOT A POLICY OF THE BARBERTON CITY SCHOOLS TO LOAN MONEY FOR MEALS.